FastPass in Disney World Replaced by Disney Genie

 You will find that there are significantly more FastPass+ enabled attractions compared to the old FastPass Legacy system.
 Also you can reserve special viewing areas for watching parades or the fireworks.

-However, at both Epcot and Disney’s Hollywood Studios, they have split the attractions into two tiers, Group A and B. At the present time you can only make one selection from the top Group A tier and the rest must be selected from the second Group B tier.
+However, at both Epcot and Disney’s Hollywood Studios, they have split the attractions into two tiers, Group A and B.

-If you are staying at a Walt Disney World Resort hotel, then you are able to pre-book your FastPass slots up to 60 days in advance of your visit, using the My Disney Experience website or via an app on your mobile phone.
+If you are staying at a Walt Disney World Resort hotel, you are able to pre-book your FastPass slots up to 60 days in advance of your visit, using the My Disney Experience website or via an app on your mobile phone.
 If your plans change you can go back in and make changes.

-When FastPass+ was first introduced, non-resort guests could not reserve slots until they arrived at the park, only resort guests could make online reservations in advance.
+When FastPass+ was first introduced, non-resort guests could not reserve slots until they arrived at the park.
+Only resort guests could make online reservations in advance.
 Now resort guests can book FastPass+ reservations up to 60 days in advance and non-resort guests up to 30 days in advance.

 In each park there are special touchscreen kiosks with Cast Members on hand to help out at various locations.
 You may find you will need to wait in line to make your reservations so it may not always be best to go to the very first kiosks inside the park entrance.